Categories

 1. The spherical surface of Earth is divided into 96 regions.

-2. The divided regions are mapped on an inflated tetrahedron (see notes 1) while it maintains their area rations.
+2. The divided regions are mapped on an inflated tetrahedron (see notes 1) while they maintain their area rations.

-3. The divided regions on an inflated tetrahedron are flattened to be a tetrahedron (see notes 2) while it maintains their area rations.
+3. The divided regions on an inflated tetrahedron are flattened to be tetrahedron (see notes 2) while they maintain their area rations.

 4. A rectangular world map is obtained by cutting out the tetrahedron.